-How Young Muslims Define "Halal Dating" For Themselves
+How Young Muslims Define 'Halal Dating' For Themselves

 Haroon Mokhtarzada, founder of Minder, says that a lot of this disapproval stems more from the fear of people in their communities gossiping than it does from the actual interaction the couples have.
 "There's this general concern that people are going to talk.
 So I don't think it's the parents who are worried for themselves because they don't want their daughter talking to a guy or whatever, as much as it's them worrying about their family name and people talking and becoming part of a gossip mill," he says.

-To combat this, Shahzad Younas, founder of Muzmatch, incorporated various privacy settings within the app, allowing people to hide their pictures until the match gets more serious and even allowing a guardian to have access to the chat in order to ensure it remains halal.
+To combat this, Shahzad Younas, founder of Muzmatch, incorporated various privacy settings within the app, allowing people to hide their pictures until the match gets more serious and even allowing a guardian to have access to the chat to ensure it remains halal.

 But no app setting can stop the gossip mill.

 Like many Muslim women, Ileiwat has chosen not to wear the hijab, but that has not saved her from glares and stares if she's out in public with her boyfriend.
-Due to the prohibition of premarital sex, older Muslims often frown upon any visible interaction between unmarried young people, no matter how innocent.
+Because of the prohibition on premarital sex, older Muslims often frown upon any visible interaction between unmarried young people, no matter how innocent.
 This can sometimes lead to assumptions that two individuals of the opposite sex who are just hanging out have an inappropriate premarital relationship.
 "I think a lot of older people are under the assumption that all premarital communication between the opposite gender equates sex.
 Which is ridiculous, but it makes for a juicy story," Ileiwat says, adding that even some of her younger married friends are subject to the gossip mill.

-But the fear of gossip and older generation's fear of sexual relations between young men and women have made the concept of dating more intriguing for younger Muslims.
-Using the word "dating" to describe relationships has resulted in a schism between older and younger generations.
+But the fear of gossip and the older generation's fear of sexual relations between young men and women have made the concept of dating more intriguing for younger Muslims.
+Using the word dating to describe relationships has resulted in a schism between older and younger generations.
 Hodges says children pick up the popular vernacular from peers, leading to a barrier between what children say and how parents understand it.
-Due to this miscommunication, many couples instead use words like "togetherness" and "an understanding" as synonyms when talking to their parents about their relationships.
+Because of this miscommunication, many couples instead use words like "togetherness" and "an understanding" as synonyms when talking to their parents about their relationships.

 Hodges refers to this gap as "that ocean between England and America," where words might be the same, but the way they are perceived is vastly different.
 Mia, a 20-year-old Ethiopian-American college student who has shied away from having sex with her boyfriend of almost a year, can attest to this.
 "The idea of dating, to my mom, is basically haram.
-I like to use the word 'talking' or 'getting to know'.
+I like to use the word 'talking' or 'getting to know.'
 A lot of people in the Muslim community don't like to use words like 'girlfriend,' 'boyfriend,' or 'dating.'
-They prefer to use things like 'understanding,' or 'growing together'," she says.
+They prefer to use things like 'understanding,' or 'growing together,' " she says.
 But words, especially those borrowed from other places, soon take on the cultural contexts in which they are used.
-But "dating" has only recently seeped into young Muslims' everyday vernacular, so it may be a while before it takes on the local contexts within which it is used.
+"Dating" has only recently seeped into young Muslims' everyday vernacular, so it may be a while before it takes on the local contexts within which it is used.

 "If people realize that dating is simply a normal thing that has been around for centuries everywhere, that you don't need to learn it from movies, then people start to see it as something independent of physical [acts].
 Physical relations are simply a choice," says Taimur Ali, a senior at Georgetown University's Qatar campus.

-The current generation "really wants to have the [dating] experience without having the full extent of the experience," Al-Arian says.
+The current generation "really wants to have the [dating] experience without having the full extent of the experience," Arian says.
 But perhaps, he suggests, young Muslims need to develop something for themselves that is "more rooted in our own moral sensibilities."

 Neha Rashid is an NPR intern and journalism student at Northwestern University's Qatar campus.